2389-research/gmailcal-mcp-rs/README.md

 - "Summarize these 3 emails for me"
 - "Find all contact information in this email"
 - "Help me prioritize these emails"

+#### Calendar Requests
+- "Show me all my calendars"
+- "List my upcoming events for next week"
+- "Show me details for the team meeting on Friday"
+- "Create a new meeting titled 'Project Review' for tomorrow at 2pm with team@example.com"
+- "What events do I have scheduled between April 1 and April 15?"
+- "Schedule a doctor's appointment for next Monday at 10am"

 ## 📝 Advanced Email Analysis